 When people say that solar is an investment in the future, they are often talking about the environmental benefits of clean energy.
 Home solar is also a smart investment opportunity for your financial future.
 Solar panel prices have dropped dramatically since 2010, and solar can now compete as a long-term investment option.

-Consider that a typical payback period of around 12 years is roughly the equivalent of an 8.3% return on investment.
-This compares favorably to returns on other common investments like intermediate term bond funds, which at the time of this writing are yielding around 2.4%*, or even the S&P 500 index, which is currently at all-time highs (not an easy time to put dollars in!) and has a trailing 10-year return of roughly 7.4%*.
+Consider that a typical payback period of around 13 years is roughly the equivalent of an 7.7% return on investment.
+This compares favorably to returns on other common investments like intermediate term bond funds or even the S&P 500 index, which has a trailing 10-year return of roughly 7.4%*.
 When you combine all of this with the fact that solar protects you from rising electric utility rates and increases the value of your home, the case for solar as a smart investment looks even better.

 Are Solar Panels Worth It?